tawakali2tokeh/DSA-Capstone-SQL-Project/README.md

 ORDER BY LOWEST_REGION_SALES ASC
 ```

-3. What were the total sales of appliances in Ontario?
+*3. What were the total sales of appliances in Ontario?*

 ```SQL
 SELECT SUM(SALES) AS TOTAL_ONTARIO_APPLIANCES_SALES